 With globalization meaning goods can be shipped cheaply anywhere, and the internet means you can work anywhere, why are cities growing like crazy?
 Prof. Edward L. Glaeser of Harvard says that proximity breeds innovation.

 Outsourcing work to China has gotten costlier due to increasing fuel and labor costs.
 As a result, some American companies are pondering a return to Mexico to manufacture their goods instead.

 <p>Alex Steffen of WorldChanging proposes that globalization could soon change direction as transportation costs increase.</p>

 <p>Globalization has spurned a renaissance in the formerly crime-ridden Colombian city of Medellin.
 But some worry that the city's improvements may only be temporary.</p>

 <p>The greater Toledo area needs to think harder about creating regional development if it wants to compete in the globalizing economy, according to this editorial.</p>

 <p>By using telephone and voice over IP calling data, a team of researchers at the Massachusetts Institute of Technology has created detailed maps of calls between New York and other major world cities, painting a vivid picture of globalization.</p>

 Mar 6, 2008 MIT News

 Two moments in this trip bring home the pace of change here.
 Sunday morning, 8am, I wake up in the Zhongshan Park section of west-central Shanghai.
 Head out into the backlanes of the superblock behind the hotel and construction on a high-rise gated apartment building is already at full tilt.
-Opinion
+Blog Post

 Mar 28, 2007 By